syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Filtering.md

 ![The image describes the AllowDiacriticSensitiveFiltering support in SfMultiColumnDropDownControl WPF](Filtering_images/Filtering_img4.gif)

-N> The defult value of AllowDiacriticSensitiveFiltering property is true.
+N> The default value of AllowDiacriticSensitiveFiltering property is true.

 ## How to filter SfMultiColumnDropDownControl based on various column values